folder Filed in Domain tips, Domains, News, Tips

 Marc Benioff’s Strategic Domain Name Collection

-Marc Benioff, the founder of Salesforce, is a seasoned player in the tech industry.
-He has long recognized the importance of domain names as a key aspect of a company’s branding and marketing, and his extensive collection of premium domain names attests to this fact.
+Marc Benioff, the co-founder, chairman and CEO of Salesforce, is a seasoned player in the tech industry.
+He has long recognised the importance of domain names as a key aspect of a company’s branding and marketing, and his extensive collection of premium domain names attests to this fact.

 You need to get to the future, ahead of your customers, and be ready to greet them when they arrive.